rzoktan/cassette-nft/README.md

-# Simple NFTs contract - Single FIle
+# Simple NFTs contract
+- single file contact
 build on solidity language, add all librari on one file.